 There’s a catch.
 Like refinancing mortgages, you are also putting your home equity in danger.
 Turning unsecured debt into a secure one is not good.
 This could affect the total liquid assets of the estate in a negative way.
 If things go wrong, your house may fall into the depths of foreclosure.
 Losing a home being a senior and due to foreclosure is a devastating situation.

 Sometimes, selling off their valuable possessions or assets can help senior citizens to pay off debt.
 But it should be a last resort to manage their financial problems.
 Imagine you are selling your house, car, boat, or any other valuable possessions just for making debt payments, how would you feel?
 Being a senior citizen you might have an emotional bonding with your assets.
 So when you need to sell them off, the impact on you can be traumatic.

 So, carefully consider all the probable situations before making any decision.
 Paying off unsecured debts such as credit cards isn’t always the best choice if it pushes you into a financial black hole.
 It is always better to consult your situation with a professional financial planner.

 f.
 Taking help from a debt relief company

 Seniors can take the help of a debt relief company to tackle credit card debts.
 Debt relief companies can negotiate with credit card companies and lower the total balance owed.
-Generally, the debt relief companies handle all the communications with the credit card companies, which can remove a lot of the stress and anxiety involved.
+Generally, debt relief companies handle all the communications with credit card companies, which can remove a lot of the stress and anxiety involved.

 So, there are many options available for seniors to handle the burden of credit card debt.
 Getting out of debt is not easy.
-But it is possible even for seniors who live on a fixed income.
+But it is possible to even for seniors who live on a fixed income.
 Seniors, sometimes with help from family, should consider all possibilities and do their due diligence to find the right solution.